 How often you sell or how much you charge for goods and services does not usually determine whether you need to register for sales tax.
 For example, if you sell taxable items at a craft fair only once a year, you are required to register, and to collect and remit sales tax, because what you are selling is taxable in New York State.
 However, if you open an office and provide accounting services, you are not required to register for sales tax purposes because the services you will be providing are not subject to sales tax.
 This bulletin explains who is required to register, and what kinds of goods and services are generally subject to tax.

-Even if you are not required to register with the Tax Department for sales tax purposes, you may be responsible for other taxes or may need other permits or licenses issued by various state agencies.
+Even if you are not required to register with the Tax Department for sales tax purposes, you may be responsible for other taxes or may need other permits or licenses.
 You can find information about other taxes and licenses for your particular type of business by following these links:

 For information about the sales tax registration process, see Tax Bulletin How to Register for New York State Sales Tax (TB-ST-360)

 Vendors selling taxable goods and services must register

 Whether you operate from a store or sell goods or services from your home, over the Internet, from a cart, or at a craft fair, you will need to register for sales tax if you are considered to be a vendor.
 You are a vendor and must register with the Tax Department if you sell tangible personal property or services that are subject to sales tax, and meet any of the following conditions: